packagist/private-packagist-docs/docs/self-hosted/bitbucket-server-oauth1-integration-setup.md

 ![Bitbucket Data Center / Server Incoming Auth](/Resources/public/img/docs/integration-setup/bitbucket-server-oauth1-07-bitbucket-incoming-auth.png)

-This is where we will need the "Client ID" and the "Public Key" that were previously generated on the Private Packagist integration form.
+This is where we will need the _Client ID_ and the _Public Key_ that were previously generated on the Private Packagist integration form.
-Enter the "Client ID" into the "Consumer Key" field, make sure the entire content of the "Public Key" field gets copied and the "Consumer Callback" field stays empty.
+Enter the _Client ID_ into the _Consumer Key_ field, make sure the entire content of the _Public Key_ field gets copied and the _Consumer Callback_ field stays empty.
 Submit the form and go back to Private Packagist.

 ## Finish the Setup